 In addition to collecting and using your personal information in order to carry out our Services, we collect and use your personal information for the purposes explained below:

 Cancer Council Victoria may collect personal information to conduct and/or fund research into cancer causes, as well as prevention, diagnosis, treatment and survivorship.
 This may be directly from you with your consent or indirectly if there is a waiver of consent, including from the Victorian Cancer Registry.
 For information on disclosure for research, please see item 6.1.

 Personal information collected for research purposes is not used for direct marketing unless your consent is obtained for that purpose.

 Research studies which require ethics approval from an Australian Human Research Ethics Committee (HREC) may have additional obligations in relation to collection of personal information.
 Such projects will comply with the conditions of the ethics approval by the relevant HREC.

-We may use personal information, including your name, contact phone number, address and email address, to send marketing and promotional information by post, email or telephone including SMS.
+We may use personal information, including your name, contact phone number, address and email address, to send marketing and promotional information by post, email, social media or telephone including SMS.
 You may opt-out of receiving direct marketing communications from us at any time.
 If you do not opt-out, we will assume we have your ongoing consent to send information and communications.